galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/writing-a-simbank-test.md

 1. Annotate the new class with the `@Test` annotation.
 You can click on the error indication for `@Test` and then double-click on `Import '@Test' (dev.galasa)` to create the correct import:
 ![Fix @Test import](./fix-import.png)
+You can use a similar technique later on when you need to resolve exceptions in the `throws` clause of the `transferCredit()` method.

 <details>
 <summary>Stage 1 - code so far</summary>